flashbake/sandbox/README.md

 Then, back in k9s, open a shell again to `regular-baker-0` and run the same operations again:

 ```
-tezos-client transfer 444 from regular-baker-0 to test
+octez-client transfer 444 from regular-baker-0 to test
 ```

 The output of the transaction should show the operation hash: